Despite being rated as one of the safest country to live in, Singapore is home to some of the most bone-chilling murders that will ever imagine.

 The horrifying murders was first brought to light on 25 January 1981 when the body of nine-year-old Agnes Ng Siew Hock was found in a bag next to a lift at Block 11, Toa Payoh Lorong 7.
 Injuries revealed that she was sodomised and sexually abused before being suffocated to death.
 A second body, the remains of ten-year-old Ghazali Marzuki, was found at Block 11 two weeks later on the 7 February.
 Burn marks and signs of drowning was found on his body.

 Police on the scene of Ghazali’s death were then led by a bloody trail to a flat occupied by Adrian Lim, his wife Catherine Tan Mui Choo, and mistress Hoe Kah Hong.
-Lim is a charlatan medium who for years, had tricked multiple women (including Tan and Hoe) into offering money and sexual services in return their ‘cleansing the evil’ and increasing their beauty and fortune.
+Lim is a charlatan medium who for years, had tricked multiple women (including Tan and Hoe) into offering money and sexual services in return for ‘cleansing the evil’ and increasing their beauty and fortune.

 Various religious items were also found in the flat, including pictures of Jesus Christ, and Hindu and Chinese idols; some where smeared with blood.